30 Salesforce Marketing Cloud Interview Questions & Answers

 10. What is the difference between an Engagement Split and a Decision Split?

-• Decision Split: based on contact attributes.
-By placing a Decision Split in a journey, Journey Builder evaluates the data of that specific contact, sending them down the path they are eligible for.
+• Decision Split: Uses data attributes to evaluate the data of that specific contact, and sends them down the path they are eligible for.

 11. Can contacts re-enter a journey?